Simao-Lopes98/bitbender-stm32/README.md

 # bitbender-stm32
-Personal repo with some projects using an STM32 MCU
+Personal repo with some projects using an STM32 MCU and programming with Rust 🦀